spadma3/duck/README.md

 # Main software repository for Duckietown

 This is the main software repository for the Duckietown project.
 It contains all software, as well as hardware projects.

+- For an introduction to the project, see the site [duckietown.org](http://duckietown.org).
-For extensive documentation, please refer to [the Duckiebooks][duckiebook].
+- For extensive technical documentation, please refer to [the Duckiebooks][duckiebook].